-Hose riding near Cusco can be a great alternative for your first days in high altitude.
-Cusco is definitely Peru’s most popular city, and every year over a million tourists pass through, most heading for Machu Picchu.
-It’s recommended you rest for up to two days to acclimatize and avoid altitude sickness.
-Cusco sits at an elevation of around 3,4000 meters, and this poses a mild inconvenience to some people and in rare cases can be serios.
-Honestly, you should have this buffer period before you undertake anything strenuous–it could seriously ruin your holiday.
-In this time you can enjoy the city’s vibrant food scene and nightlife.
+Honestly, you should have a buffer period before you undertake anything strenuous–it could seriously ruin your holiday.
+In this time you can enjoy the city’s vibrant food scene and nightlife. (careful because altitude causes alcohol to effect you quicker!)
 After that you can begin to explore the region, either hiking, climbing, or other enjoyable physical activities.
-Of these options, horse riding is probably the best way to ease into being active at high altitude.
-Keep reading to learn how you can organize a wonderful horse-riding adventure around Cusco!
+Of these options, horseback riding is probably the best way to ease into being active at high altitude.
+Keep reading to learn how you can organize a wonderful adventure around Cusco!

 Where’s the best place to ride near Cusco?

 Around 25 minutes by bus from central Cusco, past Saksaywaman and Cristo Blanco you can find beautiful landscapes that offer panoramic views of the city and mountains.
 Horse riding tours are organised here.
 There are numerous tour operators located in the city centre that run horse riding tours.
 They will prepare every detail of the trip, including transport, a guide who will explain the history of the ruins you will pass (the hills around Cusco are full of them) and equipment.
 Alternatively, you could go directly to Saksaywaman and hire a horse directly from the owner.
 The second option is surely cheaper!